tldr-pages/tldr/pages/common/conda.md

 # conda

-> Package, dependency and environment management for any language.
+> Package, dependency and environment management for any programming language.

-- Create a new environment:
+- Create a new environment, installing named packages:

 `conda create --name {{environment_name}} {{packages}}`